felipenlunkes/felipenlunkes/README.md

 <details title="Some of the repositories maintained by me on another account" align='left'>
 <br>
-<summary align='left'>✨️ Some of the repositories maintained by me on another account</summary>
+<summary align='left'>:sparkles: Some of the repositories maintained by me on another account</summary>

 <div align="justify">